eProsima/Integration-Service-docs/docs/configuration.rst

 ----------

 The *connectors* are just relationships between *readers* and *writers*, and optionally, a *transformation function*.
-Any number of *connectors* can be defined in our XML configuration file, but at least one is needed to make *IS* perform any work.
+*IS* needs at least one *connector* to perform work, but the *XML configuration file* allows to define any number of *connectors*.
 They must contain a *reader* and a *writer*.
 Each of them is configured by a *participant* or *bridge* name and the *reader's* or *writer's* name respectively.

-In the following example, we define a *connector* whose *subscriber* receives data from Fast-RTPS and its *writer* writes that data to a text file.
+The following example defines a *connector* whose reader is a *Fast-RTPS's subscriber* and whose *writer* prints the received data into a text file.
-Also, there is defined a function of a :ref:`transformation library` that adds the timestamp before the data is written.
+Also, the connector defines a function from a :ref:`transformation library` that adds the timestamp to the data.

 .. literalinclude:: configuration.xml
     :language: xml